-The park is also notable as one of the last refuges of the extremely rare and solitary pygmy hippo.
-The waters around the island are home to river turtles and otters.
+The park is also notable as one of the few known refuges of the extremely elusive, scarce and solitary, mostly nocturnal Pygmy hippoputamus.
+The waters around the island are home to river turtles and Congo clawless otters.

-The island has 50km of walking trails from which to seek primates and birds with your guide.
+The island has 50km of walking rainforest trails from which to seek primates and birds with your guides.
 Visitors are encouraged to contribute to the on-going research by recording their sightings on the map in the visitor centre.
 Trips on the river either by canoe or motorboat offer the best chance of seeing the water-based wildlife, including turtles.
-If you want to try to spot the pygmy hippos, you will need to take a night trip on the river.
+If you want to try to spot the Pygmy hippos, you will need to take a night trip on the river.
 (Please note that its best to view Tiwai as a very special all-round natural history experience as you'll see plenty of birdlife and small wildlife, whereas the hippos are incredibly elusive).

 Tiwai is about 2–3 hours drive from Bo, the nearest big town, itself about 3 hours overland from Freetown.
 We offer full-equipped camping on Tiwai island, (simple, open huts are the only alternative accommodation), to enable you to fall asleep to the sounds of hornbills and monkeys squabbling in the treetops.